Unraveling Syntax: Language Modeling and the Substructure of Grammars: Subgrammars and Improving Optimization

-Much to our surprise, we also found that for smaller models, subgrammar pretraining can even help achieve a \emph{lower final loss} (Figure \ref{fig:twolayer_direct_vs_continued}).
+Much to our surprise, we also found that for smaller models, subgrammar pretraining can even help achieve a \emph{lower final loss} (Figure \ref{fig:twolayer_direct_vs_continued} in Appendix \ref{subseq:pretraining_results}).
+This is striking because the pretrained models spend fewer epochs optimizing on the full grammar.
+Nevertheless, their internal representations of subgrammar strings remain more similar across seeds after full-grammar training, suggesting that these representations are not erased.
+More surprisingly, representations of full-grammar strings also become more aligned across seeds.
 This effect diminishes as the model size and representational complexity increase (for instance, this occurs for 2-layer transformers but not 4-layers).
 As expected, larger models consistently reach lower losses regardless of pretraining.